Union Institute & University

-Union Institute & University (UI&U) is a private university in Cincinnati, Ohio.
-It specializes in limited residence and distance learning programs.
-The university is accredited by the Higher Learning Commission and operates satellite campuses in Florida and California.
+Union Institute & University (UI&U) was a private online university that was headquartered in Cincinnati, Ohio.
+It also operated satellite campuses in Florida and California.

+In early 2023, it began to experience severe financial challenges.
+Federal financial aid was withheld, it did not pay employees for many months, and it was evicted from its headquarters in Cincinnati for failing to pay rent.
+The university resigned its accreditation by the Higher Learning Commission effective June 25, 2024.
+It closed permanently on June 30, 2024.

 History

+Creation and growth

-Union Institute & University traces its origins to 1964, when the president of Goddard College hosted the presidents of nine liberal arts institutions at a conference to discuss cooperation in educational innovation and experimentation.
-The Union for Research and Experimentation in Higher Education was established with Antioch College, Bard College, Goddard College, Chicago Teachers North, Monteith Masson, New College at Hofstra University, Sarah Lawrence College, Shimer College, and Stephens College originally forming The Union for Research and Experimentation in Higher Education, later known as the Union Institute.
+Union Institute & University traced its origins to 1964, when the president of Goddard College hosted the presidents of nine liberal arts institutions at a conference to discuss cooperation in educational innovation and experimentation.
+The Union for Research and Experimentation in Higher Education was established by Antioch College, Bard College, Goddard College, Chicago Teachers North, Monteith Masson, New College at Hofstra University, Sarah Lawrence College, Shimer College, and Stephens College.
 The "discovery" of the English open education movement may have played a factor in the interest in progressive education.

-From its inception, the institution had a continuing emphasis on social relevance and interdisciplinarity of research.
-The Union Graduate School's doctoral programs were based on the British tutorial system.
-The first doctoral students were admitted in 1970.
 Samuel Baskin, a psychologist and educational reformer who served on the faculty of Stephens and Antioch colleges, was the founding president of the Union for Experimenting Colleges and Universities, Union Graduate School, and the University Without Walls.
 Margaret Mead, an anthropologist and author, was one of the institution's first professors.

 Renamed in 1969 as the Union for Experimenting Colleges and Universities, it focused on providing educational opportunities for non-traditional students whose needs were best served by a low-residency college experience, as well as those students who sought to conduct socially relevant research in an interdisciplinary manner.

-The institution is based on the Oxbridge educational model.
+The Union Graduate School's doctoral programs were based on the British tutorial system and the first doctoral students were admitted in 1970.
+From its inception, the institution had a continuing emphasis on social relevance and interdisciplinarity of research.

 By 1971, five more colleges and universities joined the Union, bringing the total consortium to 22 schools of higher education.
-In 1975, the number of schools in the University Without Walls network reached 34.
-The Union provided administrative support for these programs under the guidance of Samuel Baskin.
+In 1975, the number of colleges in the University Without Walls network reached 34.
+In 1976, the offices moved from Yellow Springs, Ohio, where Antioch College was located to Cincinnati.

-The Union of Experimenting Colleges and Universities, or UECU, disbanded in 1982, but the University Without Walls remained in operation.
+The Union of Experimenting Colleges and Universities, or UECU, disbanded in 1982, but the University Without Walls remained in operation after a Chapter 11 bankruptcy in 1984.
+In 1989, the University Without Walls was renamed The Union Institute.

-Acquisition of Vermont College and name changes
+Vermont College acquisition and spin-off

-The University Without Walls was renamed in 1989 as "The Union Institute".
 The Union Institute acquired Vermont College in Montpelier, Vermont, from Norwich University in 2001.
 The purchase of Vermont College added several master's degree programs and an adult degree program to the Union's existing undergraduate and doctoral programs.
 This enabled The Union to provide a progression of degree opportunities, along with certificates in advanced graduate study.
 In October 2001, the Union Institute was renamed "Union Institute & University".

-Academics

-Union Institute & University offers BA, BS, MA, MS, MBA, Ed.D., Ph.D. and certificate programs in a variety of fields and disciplines.
+In 2008, fine arts programs from Vermont College were spun off from Union into the newly independent Vermont College of Fine Arts.